-Let me begin this post by saying that you should not churn credit cards if you are a student.
+Let me begin this post by saying that you should not apply for lots of credit cards if you are a student.
 You probably shouldn’t even apply for more than one or two, and only then under parental supervision.
 I have seen and read about too many people get in deep trouble after abusing easy credit before they have a solid concept of debt and income.

 Let me also say that while I describe myself as a student, I do have a regular salaried job as a “graduate researcher” with a contract guaranteeing that income for up to nine years.
 (But if you’re going to take nine years to complete graduate school, you have other issues.)
 I also had a part-time job, sometimes two, throughout my college years.
 And I have always paid off my balances in full every month.
 I view credit cards as a convenient payment mechanism, not a loan.
 Rewards credit cards are even more dangerous because they often have higher interest rates and other fees to compensate for the benefits.

-So to repeat, this post is NOT to be interpreted as an encouragement for students to churn or even apply for credit cards.
-But since I am sort of a student, I get questions about how I manage to make the churning game work.
+So to repeat, this post is NOT to be interpreted as an encouragement for students to apply for credit cards.
+But since I am sort of a student, I get questions about how I manage to make the system work.
 I think the real question is how I make this work on a limited income, so I’ll focus on that.
 This post was prompted by a question from Vinny on Twitter (@HouseofV):

 @HackMyTrip did you ever write about how you got all your CCs while being a student and pre-blog?
 How you dealt with income/employment q’s?